DataDog/hiring-engineers/answers.md

  - The documentation for the Node.js API is not sufficient for someone that isn't familiar with it
  - Showing my abilities to convey a clear message, which is one of the most important asset needed in this job.

+To read this tutorial, please go to this [link](https://github.com/CharlyF/hiring-engineers/blob/master/Tutorial_node/TutorialDD_nojeJS.md) (on progress)
 ----------